DanielPCoyle/coyle-monorepo/README.md

 - **TypeScript**: The project is fully typed with TypeScript, ensuring type safety and better development experience.
 - **Error Handling**: API fetches use try-catch blocks to log errors without disrupting the user experience.

-## Contributing

-To contribute, fork the repository and create a pull request.
-Please ensure all changes pass TypeScript type checks and follow consistent code formatting.

-## License

-This project is licensed under the MIT License.

 ## Todo
 - Login on parent frame
 - Additional SEO / syntax
 - Analytics on parent frame
 - Alogila Search